 Q: What is the best type of spice grinder to buy?

 A: It depends on what you want to use it for.
 Electric spice grinders are the fastest and easiest to use.
 Mortar and pestle sets offer the most versatility and the most amount of work on your part.
 Spice mills and microplanes are both very useful for grinding certain kinds of spices, if more limited than the other grinders.
 You may find that you need more than one type of spice grinder to cover all your options in the kitchen.

-Q: Can I use my electric spice grinder to make a pesto or a wet rub?
+Q: Can you use an electric spice grinder to make a pesto or a wet rub?

 A: In general, electric grinders don’t do very well with fresh ingredients unless they are specifically designed for that purpose.
 The liquids in these fresh foods could leak into the motor housing and damage the appliance.
 Electric grinders can make a fine spice powder but can’t handle making heavier, wetter mixtures.
 A mortar and pestle would be a better grinder for making these items.

-Q: How do I measure my whole spices to produce a specific amount of a ground spice?
+Q: How do you measure whole spices to produce a specific amount of a ground spice?

 A: This can be tricky.
 Every spice is going to have a unique conversion of whole-to-ground based on the size of the original spice and how finely you choose to grind it.
 You may need to specifically look up each spice to find its conversion calculation.
 However, here is a list of several commonly-used kitchen spices and how to calculate their whole-to-ground amounts.

 The decision to buy a spice grinder is an easy one to make if you want to get the most value out of your spice collection.
 A spice grinder is an inexpensive way to maximize the flavor and aroma of your whole spices.
 Your meals will have a bolder and more complex taste when you grind the spices fresh at home.

 Our detailed reviews should make it a breeze to pick the perfect appliance for your family.
 Whether you want an electric grinder or a classic mortar and pestle set our list has your needs covered.